Jesus Christ will Judge Everyone according to his/her deeds

 The Bible says that the Lord Jesus Christ advocates, intercedes, and mediates with God the Father.
 But, he will also be the Judge in the final judgment.
 Let us see how he does it all.

 1 John 2:1 says: "My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous:" The first portion of the verse says that the word of God is written with the purpose that his people should not commit sin.
 So, God’s people are to strive to live without sin.
-Luke 13:24 says: "Strive to enter in at the strait gate:" The second portion of the verse says ‘if any man sin,’ which means that the rest of the people in this group do not commit sin.
-Jesus Christ is the advocate to those people in the group who sin despite striving not to.
+2 Timothy 2:19 says … "Let every one that nameth the name of Christ depart from iniquity."
+Luke 13:24 says: "Strive to enter in at the strait gate:" But sinning Christians ignore this portion and choose the second portion, thinking that by this they can enjoy sin and escape hell.
+And, false preachers say that all Christians commit sin.
+But, the verse says ‘if any man sin,’ which means that the rest of the people in this group do not commit sin.
+Jesus Christ is the advocate to the people in this group, who still sin despite striving not to.
 He is not the advocate of those Christians who do sin and do not strive not to.
-The laws Jesus will enforce at the final judgment are clear.
-Jesus will not be an attorney who looks for loopholes and tricks for you.
-He will be the Righteous Judge in the final judgment; he will not be your attorney.
+The advocate is to work with God the Father, to redeem them from sinning, by giving them grace, spirit, and power, according to the will of God the Father.
+The purpose of being an advocate is not to brake the will of the Father, or to get an unrighteous verdict to free the criminals.
+But, it is to help convert sinners, not to sin.
+But, preachers say that Jesus Christ will be an attorney who looks for loopholes and tricks for Christian sinners to let them go free at the final judgment.
+Most Christians believe this.
+But, Jesus Christ will be the Righteous Judge, who will condemn them in the final judgment.

 Romans 8:34 says: "Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also maketh intercession for us."
 This verse says that nobody can condemn us since Jesus Christ intercedes for us.
 Who does the term "US" refer to?
 Does it refer to Christians, to everybody in the whole world, or perhaps to whomever happens to read this verse?
 Let us look at the preceding verses.
 Romans 8:29 says: "For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 30) Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.
 31) What shall we then say to these things?
 If God be for us, who can be against us?"
 God foreknew and approved a group of people who would live as Jesus lived while he was a man.
 God calls this group of people and makes them righteous as the man Jesus was righteous .
 Jesus Christ intercedes for this group of people, and God will glorify them as he glorified Jesus Christ.
 Hebrews 12:14 says: "… and holiness, without which no man shall see the Lord:" Hebrews 7:25 says: "…he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them."
 Jesus Christ intercedes for those who come to God through him with holiness.
 That is, he intercedes for those who come to God with righteous works; these righteous works constitute holiness.